efraim132/LightmansCCCompatMod/README.md

 - `getName(trader)`: Returns the custom name of the trader.
 - `getOwnerName(trader)`: Returns the name of the trader's owner.
-- `getIcon(trader)`: Returns the icon of the trader.
-- `getTrades(trader)`: Returns a table of all trades for the trader.
+- `getTrades()`: Returns a table of all trades for the trader.
 Each trade includes:
   - `items`: List of items being sold or offered (each with `item` and `count`).
   - `transactionType`: One of `sale`, `purchase`, or `barter`.
   - `price`: (For sales/purchases) The price in currency.